OleStrohm/2nd-year-project/README.md

 A project to help people with disabilities utilize technology at a normal level.
 Laura woz here

+## How to use
+Without a google cloud services key the speech-to-text will not work, but opening the project in pycharm and running the main.py file in computer/ will start the gui.

 ## Software
 * Computer
   * Gui